ColorlibHQ/AdminLTE/README.md

-**I apoligize to everyone for my slow rate of response and development recently.** This is my final semester and I am very busy.
+**I apologize to everyone for my slow rate of response and development recently.** This is my final semester and I am very busy.
 Although I usually work on AdminLTE a few hours a week, there are weeks full of exams and assignments.
 Thanks for your understanding.
 Introduction
 ============